Why is MacGyvering a must in Costa Rica?

 For many things, they’ve never seen or had them, so they don’t miss them and/or they use or create something else to give them the result they are seeking.

 It is easy here to become impatient or frustrated when you can’t find something you want.
 But it helps to put things into perspective.
 Costa Rica doesn’t generate the economic demand of much larger countries.
 So you won’t always find a huge selection or multiple options in the items you purchase.
 Therefore, MacGyvering is often used for a quick-fix.
 Costa Rica isn’t a “commodity” economy and that’s likely to be the way it will remain.
 You would do well to understand this fact and get comfortable with it.
-Adapt to the local way of doing thing, learn to use MacGyvering.
+Adapt to the local way of doing things, learn to use MacGyvering.

 Or you are likely to be more uptight than will do your health or state of mind much good.